facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

 </div>
 </div>

-Nothing much is new in the source code:
+One difference in the source code is that we have removed the Defaults List from the `Config` dataclass.
+The primary Defaults List will come from `config.yaml`.
 <details><summary>my_app.py (Click to expand)</summary>

 ```python {28-30}